nodejitsu/handbook/book.md

 ## Databases

-In integral part to most applications.
+Databases are an integral part to most applications.
 The Nodejitsu API allows you to dynamically create new hosted database instances for your applications.
-Cloud database hosting is provided by: CouchOne, Redis2Go, MongoHQ.
+Cloud database hosting is provided by: CouchOne, Redis2Go and MongoHQ.

 #### Create a new Database